COVID-19 PROVIDERS AND PARTNERS BRIEFINGS & UPDATES

-Access the presentations from the biweekly virtual DHS COVID-19 Providers and Partners Briefing here.
+Access the presentations from the virtual briefings and updates hosted by DHS for providers and partners here.

 The interim guidance provided is based on what is currently known about COVID-19.
 DHS will update interim guidance as additional information becomes available.